KYB: Business Document Verification for US Onboarding

 |---|---|

 Common pitfalls.
-A power of attorney signed by a former director is void.
-An unlimited power of attorney (no monetary cap, no expiry) is atypical and warrants enhanced scrutiny.
-Always verify the delegator's current status against the company extract.
+A power of attorney signed by a former officer is void.
+An unlimited power of attorney (no monetary cap, no expiration) is atypical and warrants enhanced scrutiny.
+Always verify the grantor's current status against the Secretary of State records.

 | Criterion | Requirement |